xing/hops/packages/express/readme.md

 ### Target Audience

-This package is intended for users that want to use server-side rendering with hops - be it on lambda, a local machine, heroku or anywhere else.
+This package is intended for users that want to use server-side rendering with hops - be it on your own machine, Heroku, Lambda or anywhere else.

-The node server contained in this app should be ready for production usage.
+The server contained in this app is meant for production usage.
+During development, use [hops-build](https://github.com/xing/hops/tree/master/packages/build) directly.

 ### Example